 Sucralose is 600 times sweeter than sugar and itself contains no calories.
 Although it has been marketed as a healthy product that can help fend off obesity and diabetes, sucralose consumption has been linked to leukemia, weight gain, obesity, diabetes, liver inflammation, metabolic dysfunction and other illnesses.

-- The Food and Drug Administration (FDA) approved sucralose for use in 1998 in 15 food categories, and a year later approved it as a general purpose sweetener.
+The Food and Drug Administration approved sucralose for use in 1998 in 15 food categories, and as a general purpose sweetener a year later.
 It was the fastest shift in FDA’s history from a specified usage to general purpose approval of an artificial sweetener.

-- In a 2008 interview conducted by the FDA with Alan Rulis, former FDA director of the Office of Food Additive Safety, Rulis stated that, “We discovered, way too late in the process, I think, that there was an unresolved issue that had to do with the test animals in some studies showing a more-than expected body-weight-gain decrement while on sucralose dosing.”
+In a 2008 interview, former FDA official Alan Rulis discussed “rocky moments” in the sucralose petition process: “We discovered, way too late in the process, I think, that there was an unresolved issue that had to do with the test animals in some studies showing a more-than expected body-weight-gain decrement while on sucralose dosing.”
+The company provided data to resolve FDA’s concerns, Rulis said.

-- Food Chemical News reported that, in 1995, McNeil Nutritionals — a Johnson & Johnson subsidiary and marketer of sucralose as branded Splenda — had planned to submit its product approval application.
-But, “in the process of completing a six-month clinical study in diabetic patients…[t]hat study raised concerns about the effect of sucralose on blood sugar in those individuals, and McNeil asked the agency to withhold its final decision until additional work could be done.”
+Food Chemical News reported that, in 1995, McNeil Nutritionals — a Johnson & Johnson subsidiary and marketer of Splenda — had planned to submit its product approval application; but, “in the process of completing a six-month clinical study in diabetic patients…[t]hat study raised concerns about the effect of sucralose on blood sugar in those individuals, and McNeil asked the agency to withhold its final decision until additional work could be done.”

-- Sucralose is synthesized by chlorinating the sugar sucrose, by substituting three hydroxyl groups with chlorine atoms.
+Sucralose (known as E 955 in the European Union) is synthesized by chlorinating the sugar sucrose, by substituting three hydroxyl groups with chlorine atoms.
 Its chemical structure can be seen below.

 A 2016 study from researchers at the Ramazzini Institute published in the International Journal of Occupational and Environmental Health examined sucralose consumption in mice.
 Researchers found “a significant dose-related increased incidence of males bearing malignant tumors and a significant dose-related increased incidence of hematopoietic neoplasias in males,” particularly at doses of 2,000 and 16,000 parts per million.
 “These findings do not support previous data that sucralose is biologically inert,” the authors concluded.
 “More studies are necessary to show the safety of sucralose … Considering that millions of people are likely exposed, follow-up studies are urgent.”